chuckmanny20/wi21-cse110-lab4/part1/part1.md

     until the for loop is done. ((1 + 2) * 2, (2 + 2) * 2, (3 + 2) * 2) = [6, 8, 10]

 21. 1

-    4   - 1 and 4 print first b/c they have no interval to keep track of
+    4   (1 and 4 print first b/c they have no interval to keep track of)

-    3   - 3 prints next because it has an interval of 0 seconds
+    3   (3 prints next because it has an interval of 0 seconds)

-    2   - 2 prints last because it has an interval of 1 second
+    2   (2 prints last because it has an interval of 1 second)